succulent-hydroponics-a-guide-to-growing-succulents-in-water

 • Optional: liquid fertilizer, which can be added to the water every few weeks to provide nutrients to your succulent.

-Using pure, unchlorinated water to prevent any damage to your plants is crucial.
+Using pure, unchlorinated water to prevent any damage to your succulent plants is crucial.
 If your tap water is chlorinated, you can easily remove the chlorine by letting the water sit out overnight or using a de-chlorinator.

 succulents-rooting-in-a-hydroponic-container